phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 [^arnott-1995]: Arnott, R. (1995).
 Time for Revisionism on Rent Control?
 Journal of Economic Perspectives,9(1), 100-102, 112-115. doi:10.1257/jep.9.1.99

-[^arnott-original]: This distinction between "first" and "second" generation or "hard" and "soft" controls is not original to Arnott; Hulchanski (1984) also refers to them that way and it's likely that categorization was made contemporaneously when these controls were enacted in the 1970s.

 [^nota-bene]: Ah ha, you say, but rent controls are _illegal_ in Washington State.
 Yet condos don't get built because of prohibitive building standards.
 It's complicated and hard to compare!

 [^goldberg-1985]: Goldberg, M. A., & Mark, J. H. (1985).
 The Roles of Government in Housing Policy A Canadian Perspective and Overview.
 Journal of the American Planning Association, 51(1), 35-36. doi:10.1080/01944368508976798